Chemo-Dynamically Tagged Groups of CEMP Stars in the Halo of the Milky Way. I. Untangling the Origins of CEMP-$s$ and CEMP-no Stars: Chemical Structure of the Identified CDTGs

 \subsubsection{The Full Sample of CEMP CDTGs}

 Table \ref{tab:cluster_mean} lists the means and dispersions of the elemental abundances explored in this study for each of the CDTGs identified in this work.
 The second part of the table lists the global CDTG properties, with the mean and standard error of the mean (using biweight location and scale) of both the CDTG means and dispersions being listed.
-The second part of the table also includes the IQR of the CDTG means and dispersions.
+The second part of the table also includes the IQR (Interquartile Range) of the CDTG means and dispersions.
 The third part of the table lists the biweight location and scale of the elemental abundances in the Final Sample, along with the IQR of the elemental abundances in the Final Sample.
-As can be seen by comparing the two IQRs for each the CDTG results and the Final Sample (indicated in bold face), the IQRs for the CDTG results for only 1 of the 7 elements considered is at least twice smaller ([C/Fe]$_c$), while the remaining 5 of the 7 elements have IQRs that narrowly miss the our rule of thumb, the exception being [Y/Fe], which has relatively few CDTGs with available disperions.
+As can be seen by comparing the two IQRs for each the CDTG results and the Final Sample (indicated in bold face), the IQRs for the CDTG results for only 1 of the 7 elements considered is at least twice smaller ([C/Fe]$_c$), while the remaining 5 of the 7 elements have IQRs that narrowly miss the our rule of thumb, the exception being [Y/Fe], which has relatively few CDTGs with available dispersions.
 Going forward, we choose to only consider the statistical inferences that can be drawn by considering three elements, [Fe/H], [C/Fe]$_c$, and [Mg/Fe], and set the neutron-capture elements aside for our present analysis.
+We remind the reader that we are comparing how individual CDTGs dispersions compare to randomly generated clusters.

 Table \ref{tab:binomial_probability_table_full} lists the numbers of CDTGs with available estimates of the listed abundance ratios for [Fe/H], [C/Fe]$_c$, and [Mg/Fe], the numbers of CDTGs falling below the $0.50$, $0.33$, and $0.25$ levels of the CDFs, and our calculated values for the various probabilities.
-Neither the full nor the overall probabilities (captured by the FEAD and the OEAD probability values) are statistically significant, indicating a lack of similarities for all of the considered elements within our CDTGs across the entire sample.
-The same applies to the individual abundance spreads (the GEAD probabilities).
-Keep in mind, as noted above, that the lack of contrast in the mean IQRs of all three elements for our CDTGs with their corresponding mean IQRs for the full sample may impact interpretation of their probabilities.
+Both the full and the overall probabilities (captured by the FEAD and the OEAD probability values) are statistically significant, indicating a similarity for all of the considered elements within our CDTGs across the entire sample (the only exception being the FEAD of $N<0.5$).
+The individual abundance spreads (the GEAD probabilities), vary from marginal statistical significance for [Fe/H] to a lack of significance for [C/Fe]$_c$ and [Mg/Fe].
+Keep in mind, as noted above, that the contrast in the mean IQRs of all three elements for our CDTGs with their can IQRs for the full sample may impact interpretation of their probabilities.